kilbot/WooCommerce-POS/readme.txt

 * Fix: Access to WC REST API now validates against the wordpress cookie, only logged in users with manage_woocommerce_pos capability can access the api
 * Fix: Added flag for WC REST API request and response filters
 * Fix: Cart now handles comma decimals correctly

-= 0.2.12 =
-* Improved: Product list now uses local IndexedDB for fast searching and filtering.
-Fallback to server-side filtering for browsers which do not support [IndexedDB](http://caniuse.com/indexeddb)
-* Improved: Cart logic now handled client-side, no more waiting for the server to respond
-* New: Pagination info and last update time added to the product list
-* New: Cart item price can now be changed
-* New: Print receipt
-* New: Added text domain, readying the plugin for translation